Homological- and analytical-preserving serendipity framework for polytopal complexes, with application to the DDR method: Blueprint for homological and analytical properties preservation in reduced complexes

 \end{proposition}

-Commutation properties for discrete differential operators are an essential tools to design schemes that are robust with respect to physical parameters \cite{Di-Pietro.Droniou:21,Beirao-da-Veiga.Dassi.ea:21}.
+Commutation properties for discrete differential operators are essential tools for designing schemes that are robust with respect to physical parameters \cite{Di-Pietro.Droniou:21,Beirao-da-Veiga.Dassi.ea:22}.
 They also naturally lead to optimal consistency properties.
-Both properties are tackled in the next proposition.
+Both properties are considered in the following proposition.